felipearosr/stealth-money/README.md

 ## 🧪 Testing

-The project includes comprehensive testing for all core services:
+The project includes comprehensive testing for all core services with complete unit test coverage:

 ### Service Testing Coverage
 - **PaymentRequestService**: Complete unit test suite with mocked Prisma, QRCode, and JWT dependencies